JezSarai/Jez_Portfolio/Bellabeat_Case_Study.md

 **NOTIFY**: MET minutes for optimal cardiovascular health, calories deficit and calories burned, optimal time to go to bed and abnormal heart rates.

 ### Let's investigate
--Why are Tuesdays the day with the less activity and more calorie intake?
+- Why are Tuesdays the day with the less activity and more calorie intake?
--Why are Saturday the days with more steps and MET minutes?
+- Why are Saturday the days with more steps and MET minutes?
--Why not Sundays?
+- Why not Sundays?
 Are users taking a break?

 ## Next Steps...
 We recommend in the future to add the next features:
--Make medication reminders
+- Make medication reminders
--Keep a record of mindful minutes
+- Keep a record of mindful minutes
--Menstrual cycle tracker
+- Menstrual cycle tracker
--Notify if the user is developing:
+- Notify if the user is developing:
-  -Sleep apnea
+  - Sleep apnea
-  -Atrial fibrillation
+  - Atrial fibrillation
-  -Respiratory issues
+  - Respiratory issues
-  -Stress
+  - Stress